 GEORGE

 There.
+You see, my dear.
 The mask is off!

 DEVIL